pippinbarr/cart263-2021/topics/the-webpage/dom-overview.md

 As we have just demonstrated, a key thing we can do via the DOM is alter the **CSS** of elements on the page via their `style` property.
 Because CSS is what lets us radically alter the visual representation of a webpage, this is central to how we can **dynamically** change that representation.

-The `style` property of any element on the page lets us change any CSS property for that element...
+The `style` property of any element on the page lets us change any CSS property for that element.

 ```javascript
 // Get the <h1> element with id "main-heading" and store it in a variable